microsoft/microsoft-ui-xaml-specs/active/AnimatedIcon/AnimatedIconSpec.md

 - PressedToPointerOver

-Below is an example of how to add an animated play icon with the standard state transitions mentioned above to a Hierarchical NavigationView item.
+Below is an example of how to add an animated play icon with the standard state transitions mentioned above to a Hierarchical NavigationViewItem.

 AnimatedIcon requires you to run the Lottie JSON file through the Windows [CodeGen](https://docs.microsoft.com/en-us/windows/communitytoolkit/animations/lottie-scenarios/getting_started_codegen) tool to generate the animation code as a C# class.
 This process is similar to the process needed for AnimatedVisualPlayer.
 AnimatedIcon needs the JSON file to run through CodeGen so the markers and color properties are translated in the format needed for the control to map the values correctly.

 Once you run your Lottifile through codegen you can add the output class to your project.
 Follow the steps in the [CodeGen](https://docs.microsoft.com/en-us/windows/communitytoolkit/animations/lottie-scenarios/getting_started_codegen) tutorial for more instructions.

 Once the icon file is added to your project you can then add the icon to your navigation view item like you would any other icon type that inherits from IconElement.